Four of a Kind Hand in Poker

 A A A

-Here are a few more examples of this type of hand:
+Here are a few more examples of Four of a Kind hands:

 How Does a 4-of-a-Kind Hand Rank?

-In a 52-card deck, there are 624 possible 4-of-a-Kind hand combinations and 156 distinct ranks of 4-of-a-Kind.
-As poker hands are made up of 5 cards, the kicker does come into play here.
+In a standard 52-card deck, there are 624 possible Four of a Kind combinations and 156 distinct Four of a Kind ranks.
+Because poker hands consist of five cards, the kicker can come into play when two players share the same quads.

 How Does a 4-of-a-Kind Hand Match Up?

-The best Full House is the Aces full of Kings.
-With all the suits considered equal, in Full Houses, the ranks determine which one is best.
+The best possible Full House is Aces full of Kings.
+As with all Full Houses, suits are irrelevant and hand strength is determined entirely by rank.

 4-of-a-Kind Poker Probabilities